Buying a boat

 Not everyone wants to buy a ready-to-use boat.
 If you are a DIY enthusiast, you might prefer to buy a partly-built narrowboat which you complete and fit out yourself.

-You can buy a narrowboat shell, comprising the steelwork and nothing more.
+You can buy a narrowboat shell, comprising of the steelwork and nothing more.
 It will generally be painted in primer, with bearers (supports) fitted for the chosen engine.
 The stern tube, propeller and window openings will be in place.
 'Sailaway' boats are similar, but with the engine already fitted.
 Whatever option you choose, you will still need to find either hardstanding, a boatyard or mooring whilst you fit it out for ready cruising.